About Tangram –The Piramal Challenge

 Student Teams shall get access to the digital resources after they sign up on the Piramal Tangram website.

-Student Teams need to submit their research plan (Round 1 submission), which will be evaluated by the Tangram Team.
+Student Teams need to submit their research plan (Level 1 submission), which will be evaluated by the Tangram Team.

 Teams will be evaluated on the following criteria: